levinzx/NA-CORDEX-CMIP6-CORNELL/README.md

 - The inner domain should cover the current east and west coastal wind farm leasing areas
 - Input data is the MPI-LR ensemble member r1i1p1f1, which has the most comprehensive list of fields available to drive the WRF model.
 - Due to the limited computational resources, only a limited years of simulation over the CONUS domain is planned.
 As a result, we want to select years in HIST and FUTURE that have a similar magnitude of climate variabilities, thus the comparison between HIST and FUTURE is less impacted by the climate variability.
 - The simulation uses WARM restarts for the NA-CORDEX domain for the entire period, then uses ndown.exe to simulate selected years for the CONUS domain with at least a 3-month spin-up period before January 01 to achieve reasonable snow and soil fields.
+Both domains use spectrum nudging above the PBL to avoid drifting in the WARM restart runs from the input GCM.
 - The simulations will enable both general atmospheric research and various specific applications in a changing climate, including solar energy, wind energy, windstorms, deep convection, freezing rain, land surface effect, heatwave & drought, etc.

 # **Overview of the Simulations:**